TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Methodology

 \subsection{Step Anticipation}

-We employ an LLM as our $\xi$ module for next-step prediction, feeding it with prompts from procedural video transcripts and exploiting its reasoning ability enhanced with the \textit{Automatic Chain of Thought (ACoT)}~\cite{Zhang2022AutomaticCO} technique.
-Our framework operates without specific training or fine-tuning, leveraging only the reasoning from ACoT (see Fig.~\ref{fig:conceptual}) and few-shot prompts.
-These prompts consist of two components: the contextual transcripts $C$ and the current \textit{sequence} $s_{\tau}$.
-The former is derived from similar procedures (i.e., different procedures for the same toy) to provide the LLM with information about typical step sequences and their order.
-The latter, \textit{Sequence} $s_{\tau}$, includes the current sequence of actions up to the current frame $f_{\tau}$, as they have been detected by our module $\rho$, i.e., the sequence $s_{\tau}$ up to frame $f_{\tau}$ is defined as $s_{\tau} = [a^{\rho}_{1},...,a^{\rho}_{\tau-1}]$, where $a^{\rho}_{i}$ represents the action detected by the module $\rho$ at frame $i$.
+We employ an LLM as our $\xi$ module for next-step prediction, using as input transcripts from procedural video.
+Our step anticipation operates without domain specific training or fine-tuning, leveraging only the reasoning from \textit{Automatic Chain of Thought (ACoT)}~\cite{Zhang2022AutomaticCO} (see Fig.~\ref{fig:conceptual}) and few-shot prompting method.
+These prompts consist of three components: the system prompt, the ACoT prompt, which enables reasoning, and the contextual transcripts $C$ together with the current aggregated \textit{sequence} $AG$. $C$ is derived from similar transcripts (i.e., different videos for the object we are considering) to provide the LLM with information about typical step sequences and their order (see following examples). \textit{Sequence} $S^{\rho}_{\tau}$, includes the current sequence of actions up to the current frame $f_{\tau-1}$, as they have been detected by our module $\rho$, i.e., $S^{\rho}_{\tau} = [s^{\rho}_{1},...,s^{\rho}_{\tau-1}]$, where $s^{\rho}_{i}$ represents the action detected by the module $\rho$ at frame $i$. $S^{\rho}_{\tau}$ then undergoes our aggregation strategy, which results in $AG$.

 The prompting occurs in two stages.
-First, we employ an ACoT mechanism of $\xi$ as an intermediate step $\phi_{\tau}$.
-This ACoT process uses $C$, $s_{\tau}$, and an additional prompt to explicitly stimulate reasoning.
-Then, we use the output of $\phi_{\tau}$ along with $C$ and $s_{\tau}$ to predict the next most probable action.
-By breaking down the task into smaller logical steps, the LLM can leverage the contextual transcript $C$ and the current action sequence $s_{\tau}$ to generate intermediate reasoning steps, bridging the gap between observed and future actions.
+First, we employ an ACoT mechanism of $\xi$ as a first step.
+This ACoT process uses context $C$, aggregation sequence $AG$, and an additional prompt to explicitly stimulate reasoning (See \textit{AcoT Prompt} in the following scheme).
+Then, we use the output of the intermediate step along with $C$ and $AG$ to predict the next most probable action.
+By breaking down the task into smaller logical steps, the LLM can leverage the contextual transcript $C$ and the current action sequence $AG$ to generate intermediate reasoning steps, bridging the gap between observed and future actions $s^{\xi}_{\tau}$.